Lots of people exercise with the hopes that they burn some fat. But, just how much exercise does it take to burn 14 grams of fat?

-Lower-intensity exercise gets roughly 60 percent of its fuel from fat, whereas fat provides about 35 percent of the calories burned in higher-intensity workouts, says the American Council on Exercise.
+Lower-intensity exercise gets roughly 60 percent of its fuel from fat, whereas fat provides about 35 percent of the calories burned in higher-intensity workouts, according to Sports Coach Brian Mac.
 However, higher-intensity workouts of similar duration burn more calories overall and result in more body weight and fat loss.
 Your metabolism remains elevated after a high-intensity workout, adding to your overall calorie deficit.

-To burn the equivalent of 14 g of fat, you need to work off 126 calories.
+To burn the equivalent of 14 grams of fat, you need to work off 126 calories.
 That's because 1 g of dietary fat contains 9 calories.
-Although you can easily burn the number of calories provided by 14 g of fat, it won't make a difference if your caloric intake exceeds your expenditure.
+Although you can easily burn the number of calories provided by 14 grams of fat, it won't make a difference if your caloric intake exceeds your expenditure.
 Unless you burn more than you consume, any excess energy will stick around in the form of triglycerides, or stored fat.

 Even though you can't direct your body to burn calories specifically from the 14 grams of fat you consumed, exercise contributes to health and weight management by improving your fitness and keeping excess calories in check.
 In the context of a healthy diet, however, 14 grams of fat is far from too many.